 WHY are IVAs being sold, in preference to other debt solutions which may be more suitable, Google advertising and Facebook attract marketing companies who promote these solutions, You will be told “Government backed solution to reduce your debt up to 90%”.
 Well guess what the Government do not promote or encourage debtors to not pay their debts, imagine the fury from the banks if they did.

-These companies of which some are purely marketing companies look for eligible individuals to whom they can package up and sell on as leads to IVA companies for a referral fee often between £800 to £1100 pounds, I have had calls from some of these companies telling me I could make three times my fee for doing no more than referring my clients to these companies, that is like selling my soul to the devil, remember the Claims management companies who sold accident claims leads to solicitors, this is much the same.
+Over the years I have had calls from some of these companies telling me I could make three times my fee for doing no more than referring my clients to these companies, that is like selling my soul to the devil, remember the Claims management companies who sold accident claims leads to solicitors, this is much the same.

 At present at least one in four IVAs are failing, five to six years is a long time penniless, the relief at the beginning when you are sold the IVA soon wears off when the practicality of being in one sinks in.